-The Board receives regular reports detailing the performance of CSAML and variances against budget, prior year and other performance data.
+There are well-established business planning procedures in place with reports presented regularly to the Board detailing the performance of CSAML and variances against budget, prior year and other performance data.

-During 2022, the Board has taken decisions in line with its duties and the Board, Audit Committee, Risk Committee, Nominations Committee and Advisory Remuneration Committee Objectives.
-These include reviewing and approving the CSAML strategy and Financial Plan, the ICARA, the Financial Crime Compliance Risk Assessment and the Money Laundering Reporting Officer's Report, the list of authorised signatories, the Annual Report and Financial Statements and the Pillar 3 Disclosures, and the Modern Slavery Statement.
+During 2023, the Board has taken decisions in line with its duties and the Board and its Board Committees.
+These include reviewing and approving Board appointments and resignations, the Board and Board Committee Objectives, the Strategy and Financial Plan, the ICARA, Risk Appetite Statement, the Authorised Signature List, the Annual Report and Financial Statements and the MIFIDPRU Disclosures, and the Modern Slavery Statement.